Your car has been impounded and you need insurance, quickly. If you need to talk to someone and/or get an online quote

 The likelihood is that your car has been taken away because the police officer had reason to believe that you were not insured to drive that vehicle.
 This was easy to check up on since there is a central database which contains details of all the car insurance policies in the UK, and the authorities are using automatic cameras which can read numberplates and compare them against the details in this database almost instantaneously.
 The vast majority of people who are caught driving whilst uninsured are trapped by one of these cameras.

 Your car will now be taken to a police controlled pound.
 It will remain there for at least 14 days, but if you do not claim it within seven days of it being seized the likelihood is that it will be scrapped at the end of these 14 days, or, if it is valuable, it will be sold by auction and the proceeds will disappear into government funds, leaving nothing for you.

 If you want to get your car back you will need to take to the pound the 'producer' that you were given, proof of ownership such as a logbook, some photo ID and an insurance certificate.
 This last item is usually the difficult one since the majority of people who are stopped for having an uninsured vehicle were uninsured in the first place because they couldn't afford it.
 It is hardly surprising that around 40% of the cars which are impounded in the UK are scrapped, even though many of them would otherwise be worth thousands of pounds on the open market.
 Oh, and don't forget to take plenty of money to pay the impounding fee and storage charges.

-Ring 0808 264 0860 now and a friendly specialist should be able to get you a quote for a year's policy or a 30 day one (this is the minimum that would be accepted by the police) at a reasonable cost.
+Ring 0808 264 0860 now and a friendly specialist should be able to get you a quote for a 30 day policy (this is the minimum that would be accepted by the police) at a reasonable cost.